sergeisoly/github_metrics/README.md

    Futher improvements:
  - Github API does not provide access to traffic and views data for more then last 2 weeks but somehow it can be done
- - Forks metric was made but in case of some bug removed at the last moment Soon it can be added
+ - Forks metric was made but in case of some bug removed at the last moment.
+   Soon it can be added